scrain/getting-and-cleaning-data-course-project/codebook.md

         3 through 81
     </td>
     <td>
-        The remaining 79 variables are averages of all values for the given subject and activity
+        The remaining 79 variables are averages of all values for the given subject and activity.
+        Each of the 79 variable names have multiple parts and is broken down as follows.
         <table>
             <tr><th>label</th><th>description</th></tr>
             <tr><td>time</td><td>signal from time related domain</td></tr>